catppuccin/nvim/README.md

 ### Extra

-##### Get catppuccin palette
+##### Get catppuccin colors

 ```lua
 require("catppuccin.palettes").get_palette()
 ```

-> Returns a table where the key is the name of the color and the value is its hex value.
+Will returns a table where the key is the name of the color and the value is its hex value.

 #### Overwriting highlight groups